massung/CHIP-8/README.md

 From the screen capture above you can see the disassembled program, register values, and a log which is used to show breakpoint information, memory dumps, and more.

 CHIP-8 is written in [Go](https://golang.org/) and uses [SDL](https://www.libsdl.org/) for its rendering, input handling, and audio.
 It should easily run on Windows, OS X, and Linux.
+It - and the source code - are under the [ZLIB license](https://en.wikipedia.org/wiki/Zlib_License).

 ## Usage